buildingSMART/bSDD/API version history.md

  * New version: api/TestSearchListOpen/v6: output contract has changed - materials are now returned in a separate list; input contract now also accepts "Materials" in TypeFilter; TypeFilter values are now case insensitive
  * Change: api/TestSearchListOpen/v5: TypeFilter values are now case insensitive

- Previous versions of these APIs will remain available until at least July 2023.
+ Previous versions of new APIs will remain available until at least July 2023.

 ## 2022-10-23

  * New version: api/Classification/v4: attribute PossibleValues has been renamed into AllowedValues (is now consistent with import attribute name)
  * New version: api/Material/v2: attribute PossibleValues has been renamed into AllowedValues (is now consistent with import attribute name)
- * New version: api/Property/v3: attribute PossibleValues has been renamed into AllowedValues (is now consistent with import attribute name)
+ * New version: api/Property/v3: attribute PossibleValues has been renamed into AllowedValues (is now consistent with import attribute name); supports returning RDF format

- Previous versions of these APIs will remain available until at least May 2023.
+ Previous versions of new APIs will remain available until at least May 2023.

 ## 2022-09-08